 Under Sister Kieran's leadership, the school grew from Colonel Mack's hacienda to 14 classrooms, offices, dormitory buildings, the Rosary Chapel, an athletic field, swimming pool, and tennis courts.

 In the spirit of those pioneering Sisters who came here in 1850, and again in 1950, in great faith and courage, we must chart our course in times that are as mysterious to us as their times were to them.
 We, too, are adventurers in the universe.
 What we have in common with them is our faith, our hope, and our love and purpose of education.

 In 1965, Sister Carlotta O'Donnell began her tenure as Head of School.
 An early proponent of educating the whole child, she focused on guiding young women toward intellectual growth and social, physical, and spiritual well-being.
 Over the next 37 years, Sister Carlotta's energy, faith, and leadership kept Santa Catalina adapting to changing times while holding true to the values and standards at the core of its mission.

-In July 2016, Margaret "Meg" Bradley became our fourth Head of School.
-She is the first lay person to lead the school since its founding.
+In July 2016, Margaret "Meg" Bradley became Catalina's fourth Head of School.
+She was the first lay person to lead the school since its founding.

 Dr. Barbara Ostos became Santa Catalina's fifth Head of School in 2022 following Meg Bradley's retirement.